-Diesel particulate filter is a trap or rather a filter just like the name filter, that captures and stores exhaust soot or soot traps from your vehicle with the aim of reducing emissions from diesel vehicles.
+Diesel particulate filter is a trap or rather a filter just like the name filter, that captures and stores exhaust soot or soot traps from your vehicle to reduce emissions from diesel vehicles.

-However, because the soot trapped is infinite capacity, you need to empty it periodically in order to avoid blockage and regenerate the diesel particulate filter (DPF).
+However, because the soot trapped is infinite capacity, you need to empty it periodically to avoid blockage and regenerate the diesel particulate filter (DPF).

-At high temperatures, the accumulated soot is burnt off around 600degrees Celsius leaving only ash residue which effectively regenerates or renews the filter ready filter more particles.
+The accumulated soot is burnt off around 600degrees Celsius at high temperatures, leaving only ash residue that effectively regenerates or renews the filter ready filter more particles.
 From the vehicle.

-The diesel emission re harmful to our health and to the environment at large.
-The good news came in the year 2009 when the Euro 5 Exhaust emission legislation was introduced to help lower vehicles CO2 emissions and effectively made diesel particulate filters a must have for any diesel car.
+Diesel emission is harmful to our health and the environment at large.
+The good news came in 2009 when the Euro 5 Exhaust emission legislation was introduced to help lower vehicles’ CO2 emissions and effectively made diesel particulate filters a must have for any diesel car.

-Since then, the diesel particulate filters are fitted in all diesel cars or one in every two cars a year are diesel powered.
+Since then, the diesel particulate filters are fitted in all diesel cars, or one in every two vehicles a year are diesel-powered.

 After all, the measures put in place to have the safety filter.
-As we can call it has shown incredible results.
-There is no emission of the harmful back smoke.
+As we can call it, it has shown incredible results.
+There is no emission of harmful back smoke.

 What causes a diesel particulate filter (DPF) blockage?

-Every vehicle and car engine combination have different reasons as to why the filter can block.
-They can be caused by reasons like the rate at which the car is releasing the soot, oil quality, driving style, fuel quality and the location of the particulate filter (DPF).
+Every vehicle and car engine combination has different reasons as to why the filter can block.
+They can be caused by reasons like the rate at which the car is releasing the soot, oil quality, driving style, fuel quality, and the location of the particulate filter (DPF).

-All the above reasons one or another, causes diesel vehicles filters to block and fail to regenerate fully.
+All the above reasons, one or another, cause diesel vehicle filters to block and fail to regenerate fully.

-Generally, most problems arise with vehicles that are doing town rounds since the regeneration process is not happening as it should.
+Generally, most problems arise with vehicles doing town rounds since the regeneration process is not happening as it should.

 In this case, a diesel vehicle driver should be on the lookout for a message or an illuminating light that shows the diesel particulate filter (DPF) is not functioned as per the requirements.

-The message is a warning that if you continue to drive in the same manner, the soot accumulates and the vehicle goes into a limp mode where even driving in speed is restricted.
+The message is a warning that if you continue to drive in the same manner, the soot accumulates, and the vehicle goes into a limp mode where even driving at speed is restricted.

-This buildup of the soot where the vehicle accelerating speed has been filtered requires the mechanic help to carry out a forced regeneration on the vehicles filter.
+This buildup of the soot where the vehicle accelerating speed has been filtered requires the mechanic to carry out a forced regeneration on the vehicle’s filter.

-- If your car uses Eolys addictive.
+- Suppose your car uses Eolys additives.
 Low levels of oil in the tank prevent regeneration.

-- Problem with vehicles fuel system resulting in excessive soot.
+- Problem with vehicle fuel system resulting in excessive soot.

-When extra fuel is automatically injected it means there is an active regeneration as part of the cars ECU.
-This is where the filter will reach a predetermined unit mostly at 45% and raises the temperature of the exhausts burning off the trapped and stored soot.
+When extra fuel is automatically injected, there is an active regeneration as part of the car’s ECU.
+This is where the filter will reach a predetermined unit, mostly at 45%, and raises the exhausts’ temperature burning off the trapped and stored soot.

 Problems arise when the vehicle’s journey is short as the process of regeneration fails to go a full cycle.

-Symptoms to look out for and know if the vehicle is having active regeneration:
+Symptoms to look out for and know if the vehicle has active regeneration:

 - Engine note changes.